Fine-Grained Uncertainty Quantification for Long-Form Language Model Outputs: A Comparative Study: Limitations

 We study fine-grained uncertainty quantification for long-form LLM outputs, focusing on black-box methods that measure semantic consistency in sampled responses generated from the same prompt.
 Our methods follow a common pipeline: decompose a response into units (sentences or claims), score each unit using evidence derived from model behavior, and aggregate these scores into a response-level confidence.
 We introduce a taxonomy that distinguishes scoring methods by their design choices at the three stages of this process: how the response is decomposed, how unit-level scores are computed (matching scheme, semantic consistency measurement, and functional form), and how unit scores are aggregated.
 This taxonomy unifies, generalizes, and extends prior fine-grained UQ work and provides practical guidance for selecting components under different risk and deployment constraints.

-Within this framework, we define several families of fine-grained scorers.
+Within this framework, we define several families of fine-grained scorers, each generalizing one or more existing methods.
 Unit-response scorers directly compare each unit in the original response with full-text sampled responses using entailment signals \citep{zhang2024luqlongtextuncertaintyquantification}.
 Matched-unit scorers decompose both original and sampled responses, match each original unit to its most similar unit in every sample and then score consistency \citep{zhang2024luqlongtextuncertaintyquantification}.
 Graph-based scorers build an entailment graph over the union of unique claims across sampled responses and use graph centrality to estimate claim confidence \citep{jiang2024graphbaseduncertaintymetricslongform}.
 Unit-QA scorers convert each claim or sentence to a question, sample LLM answers to those questions, and measure consistency among those answers to score the claim \citep{Farquhar2024}.
 We also decouple unit-level scoring from response-level aggregation and study aggregation operators that allow users to trade off factual precision and recall.
 This framework provides a common language for comparing methods, enables apples-to-apples evaluation of previous approaches, and clarifies how to assemble new scorers from interchangeable components.

-We evaluate these fine-grained scoring methods on long-form hallucination detection across multiple LLMs and benchmarks, comparing unit-level detection, calibration, and response-level scoring.
+We evaluate these fine-grained scoring methods on long-form hallucination detection across multiple LLMs and benchmarks, including FactScore-STEM-Geo, a new 400-question long-form QA benchmark we introduce spanning Chemistry, Physics, Biology, and Geography, comparing unit-level detection, calibration, and response-level scoring.
 To our knowledge, prior work compares subsets of these methods pairwise, whereas our study jointly evaluates a broad suite of claim-level and sentence-level scorers within a single framework.
 In our experiments, we find 1) claim-response entailment consistently performs better or on par with more complex claim-level scorers, 2) claim-level scoring generally yields better results than sentence-level scoring, and 3) uncertainty-aware decoding is highly effective for improving the factuality of long-form outputs.
-All methods introduced and evaluated in this work are available in our companion open-source toolkit, \texttt{uqlm}.\footnote{\url{https://github.com/cvs-health/uqlm}; See \cite{bouchard2025uqlmpythonpackageuncertainty} for a detailed description of the software.}
+All methods introduced and evaluated in this work are available in our companion open-source toolkit, \texttt{uqlm} \citep{JMLR:v27:25-1557}.\footnote{\url{https://github.com/cvs-health/uqlm}}